-Program participants can apply for a maximum of $7,000 CAD through Dalhousie's Bader International Study Centre Grant.
+Program participants can apply for a maximum of $7,000 CAD through Dalhousie's Bader International Study Centre Grant (deadline October 1, 2015).
 Visit our Bader International Study Centre Grant for more details.

 Note: Students who demonstrate financial need are automatically considered for the George Burris Study in England Awards.
 You may also qualify for funding through Queen's University.